T

 Destination-specific tips

-• Be prepared for steep hills and uneven cobblestone streets; comfortable, sturdy footwear is non-negotiable.
+• Be prepared for hills and uneven cobblestone streets; comfortable walking shoes are non-negotiable.

-• While credit cards are widely accepted, it's wise to carry some cash (Euros) for smaller shops, cafes, and markets.
+• While credit cards are common, carry some cash (Euros) for smaller cafes, markets, and tips.

 Plan the rest of your Porto trip